Viktor Fischer: Copenhagen

 On 31 January 2018, Fischer returned to his home nation, after leaving Ajax eighteen months earlier, signing for defending champions Copenhagen.
 He signed a four-and-a-half-year contract, after an undisclosed transfer fee, reported to be in the region of €2.7 million, was agreed between Copenhagen and Fischer's previous side Mainz 05.
 The Danish winger soon returned to the form he held with Ajax before his departure for England in 2016, scoring 6 goals in 12 league appearances; his performances lead to him being included in the 35-man squad for Denmark in the 2018 FIFA World Cup, and subsequently winning the Danish Superliga player of the month award for July 2018.

 As the 2018–19 season began, Fischer continued to excel for Copenhagen, scoring several goals in his first 13 league appearances, which contributed to take his side to the top of the Danish Superliga table, and took him to the joint-fourth top goal scorer in the division, sharing alongside Paul Onuachu and Andreas Skov Olsen, by 29 October 2018.

 Royal Antwerp

-On 30 July 2021 it was announced that Fischer was transferred to Antwerp, competing in the Belgian First Division A.
+On 30 July 2021, it was announced that Fischer was transferred to Antwerp, competing in the Belgian First Division A.

 Loan to AIK

 On 3 February 2023, Fischer joined AIK on loan until the end of 2023.
+On 29 June 2023, AIK announced the loan was terminated, and Antwerp announced he was ending his career due to injuries.